gabeweng/gabeweng.github.io/_pages/about.md

 I'm a T-shaped engineer going [wide and deep](https://github.com/amitness/learning) on the multidisciplinary fields of data science.

 **What I do**
-Currently, I work as a Machine Learning Engineer at [Fusemachines](https://fusemachines.com), where I apply state-of-the-art research to solve business problems.
-I've worked in domains of education technology, health-care, logistics and market research.
+I work as a Machine Learning Engineer at [Fusemachines](https://fusemachines.com), where I apply ML research to industry problems.
+I've worked in domains of education, health-care, logistics and market research.

 **Interest Areas**
 I'm interested in the paradigm of learning with limited labels (Self-Supervised Learning / Semi-Supervised Learning) and Natural Language Processing.